About InLinkUK from BT

 What devices are compatible with the InLinkUK Wi-Fi network?

 Most Wi-Fi-enabled devices are compatible with InLinkUK from BT’s Wi-Fi network.
-Beginning in Autumn 2017, HotSpot 2.0-compatible devices will be able to access the private network, which offers an extra layer of encryption.
+Beginning in Summer 2018, HotSpot 2.0-compatible devices will be able to access the private network, which offers an extra layer of encryption.
 The following devices are compatible with HotSpot 2.0:

 Both the open and private networks will allow you to enjoy free and super fast Wi-Fi!

 What information does InLinkUK collect when I connect to the Wi-Fi?

 If you register for InLinkUK from BT’s Wi-Fi network, we collect your email address, your device unique identifier (MAC address), and your device type during the registration process.
 We collect this information to help us operate and provide services to you.

 Does InLinkUK store browsing history or track the websites Wi-Fi users visit?